yochaigal/cairn/wip/2e/setting-seeds.md

 - Remove each die, noting the face up result according to the [POI Die Drop Table](#poi-die-drop-table) on the page.
 For example, the number 4 would indicate a Lair, denoted by the letter "L" on the page.
 - Roll any dice that fell off the map page, repeating the previous process until no dice are remaining.
 - Starting with the Heart, number each POI on the map.
-- Roll on the relevant tables for each POI, including the Heart.
+- Roll on the relevant tables for each POI, including the Heart and all Landmarks.
 Note the results for each in your notebook.

 > Some POIs may allow the PCs to see more of the world than what appears on their map.